NMilivojevic/Fish-shell-setup/README.md

 # Fish shell setup

-Initial system script was made for: Ubuntu 22.04.2 LTS
+Initial system script was made for: Ubuntu 22.04.2 LTS, and macOS Ventura 13.5

 -   installs fish shell using apt
 -   sets up fish as default shell